Ikendu/ikendu/README.md

-I am passionate about rendering services and leadership
+I am passionate about rendering services in the software development industry and also in leadership